Byte Pair Encoding for Efficient Time Series Forecasting: An adaptive tokenization approach for time series

 We propose our novel conditional decoding to universally improve the forecasting quality of models with discrete output vocabularies.
 To decode a token sequence, such as the predictions of a model, we invert the tokenization $\mathbf{g}$.
 In this process when inverting $\mathbf{q}_\Omega$, we previously leveraged the bin centers $\hat{\omega}_j \in \hat{\Omega}$ to transform a quantized sequence $z^\prime$ back to a time series $\hat{z}$.
 We introduce conditional decoding to reduce the overall quantization error.
 Specifically, we decode quantized time series samples $z^\prime_i$ conditioned on the previous sample \smash{$\hat{z}_i = q^{-1}_{\hat{\Omega}} (z^\prime_i \: | \: z^\prime_{i-1})$}.
 To this end, we set parameters \smash{$\hat{\Omega}= \{ \hat{\omega}_{j,k} \mid j, k \in \{1, \dots, M\} \}$}, where $q^{-1}_{\hat{\Omega}} (z^\prime_i=j \: | \: z^\prime_{i-1}=k)=\hat{\omega}_{j,k}$ to minimize $\lVert z_i - \hat{z}_i\rVert^2_2$:

 consists of corresponding real-valued and quantized time series.
-Thereby, a single parameter $\hat{\omega}_{j,k}$ is given by the mean of the underlying time series samples $\tilde{z}$ minimizing the squared error:
+Thereby, a single parameter $\hat{\omega}_{j,k}$ is given by the mean of the underlying time series samples $\tilde{z}$, minimizing the squared error:

 Intuitively, we adopt a unigram model to exploit the unique properties of our tokenization: the finite set of discrete symbols and the underlying continuous time series samples.
 Conditional decoding is lightweight and requires no gradient computation as we solve analytically for the global optimum.
-Further, it adds no additional inference cost and is very small in practice with only $M^2$ parameters $\hat{\omega}_{j,k} \in \hat{\Omega}$ relying on the first-order Markov assumption\footnote{Higher order models with exponentially more parameters would be feasible but might be prone to overfitting.}.
+Further, it adds no additional inference cost\footnote{It uses the same $O(1)$ dictionary lookup as normal decoding.} and is very small in practice with only $M^2$ parameters $\hat{\omega}_{j,k} \in \hat{\Omega}$ relying on the first-order Markov assumption\footnote{We analyze higher-order models in \cref{appendix:conditional_decoding}.}.
 Conditional decoding can be combined with any pretrained time series model with a discrete output vocabulary and considerably improves forecasting performance in our experiments.